kothing/Dashmix-Bootstrap5-Admin-Dashboard-Template/README.md

-# Dashmix Bootstrap 5 Admin Dashboard Template and UI Framework
+# Dashmix Bootstrap 5 Admin Dashboard Template
 Dashmix will enable you to build fast, beautiful, user friendly web applications and websites that will work seamlessly across various screens and devices.

 Demo https://demo.pixelcave.com/dashmix/